BasPieren/frontend-data/README.md

 ![Pagina 3 schetsen](images/schetsen_Page_4.jpg)
 > Sketch 3

-I was playing around with the idea of having a gdata raph transform into a different type of data graph when clicking on an element.
+I was playing around with the idea of having a data graph transform into a different type of data graph when clicking on an element.
 I wasn't to sure about what data to use yet.
 After I got some feedback from [Laurens](https://github.com/Razpudding) I started thinking about using the different languages of books.

 ![Pagina 4 schetsen](images/schetsen_Page_3.jpg)
 > Sketch 4